-To fix overwatered orchids, reduce the frequency of watering, cut away any dying brown roots with a sharp pair of pruners, repot the orchid into a new pot with a orchid based potting medium to improve drainage and mist the leaves.
+To fix overwatered orchids, reduce the frequency of watering, cut away any dying brown roots with a sharp pair of pruners, repot the orchid into a new pot with an orchid potting medium to improve drainage, and mist the leaves.

 - Reduce how often you water your orchids to about once every 7 days.
 The potting medium should dry out slightly between each bout of watering.
 Once the top inch of the potting medium feels dry, give the orchid a generous soak.
-This soak and dry cycle of watering replicates the conditions in its native environment and meets the orchids water requirements, without risking root rot rot fungal disease.
+This soak-and-dry cycle of watering replicates the conditions in its native environment and meets the orchid’s water requirements, without risking root root rot fungal disease.

 - Take the orchid out of its pot and inspect the roots.
 Roots that have just been watered are green and they should be slightly gray but yet still feel firm during their watering cycle.
 If the roots are brown, smelly and clearly rotting, then snip the roots back with a sterile pair of pruners back to healthy growth or back to the base of the plant.
 Wipe the blades with a cloth soaked in disinfectant between each snip, to prevent potentially spreading fungal pathogens from diseased, rotting roots to roots that are otherwise healthy.

-- Mist the orchid’s leaves roots and stem frequently after repotting.
+- Mist the orchid’s leaves roots and stems frequently after repotting.
 Orchids are native to tropical climates so misting the leaves can increase the humidity and reduce stress on the orchid after repotting.

-- Avoid allowing saucers, trays and outer pots causing water to pool around the bottom after watering.
+- Avoid allowing saucers, trays, and outer pots to cause water to pool around the bottom after watering.
 Empty anything underneath the orchid’s pot to avoid root rot due to overwatering.